javadhme/android-interview-questions/README.md

 ### 9. Data structure and algoritms

-_NOTICE: For D.S. questions will not add any response!_ :(
+_NOTICE: For D.S. questions, the responses will not be added_ :(

 - What are the differences between Array and linkedList?
 - What are the differences between Array and ArrayList?